Kelsi-Wolter/reveal.js/innerconPartitionsTalk/new-index-on-partitioned-tables.md

 In April 2024 our team ran into this exact problem, how did we solve it?
 ---
 ## Background Context
-- New table to house successful shipping label requests
+- New (replacement) table to house successful shipping label requests
 - Database interactions:
     - Writes: once for each successful request
     - Read & Update: cancellation requests
     - Reads: reprint requests
-- Table is partitioned by list - using "upload date"
+- Table is partitioned by list - using "created date"

 <img src="images/label_partitions.png">